crice0023/HW-1/README.md

 log_cases_by_top_countries.png

 This graph represents the log cases of the top 5 countries where COVID-19 was found to be the most prevalent.
 With the log cases R code we see results are close to identical with regards to the rise of reported cases.
-However, we see United States, India, Brazil, Japan, and Russia enter into the top 5 of the results.
+However, we see United States, India, Brazil, Japan, and Russia enter into the top 5 of the results, respectively.

 ### Rise of Infection per 100,000 (Top 5 Countries)